• Skip to main content

 • Add flour, baking soda, cinnamon, ginger, and nutmeg.
 Mix together until just barely combined and dry ingredients are no longer visible.
 Do not overmix.
 If adding mini chocolate chips, gently stir in now.
 Sprinkle some additional mini chocolate chips onto the top of each muffin.

-• Using an ice cream or cookie scoop, fill each muffin liner about ¾ full, dividing the batter between the 12 muffin liners.
+• Using a large cookie scoop, fill each muffin liner about ¾ full, dividing the batter between the 12 muffin liners.
 Bake for 22-24 minutes, until tops spring back when touched, and a toothpick comes out with just a crumb or two attached (no wet batter).
 Cool in pan for 5 minutes, and then transfer to a wire cooling rack to finish cooling.

 A muffin is split in half, resting face up on a brown parchment liner.
 It sits on a white ceramic plate on a white textured surface.
 A light blue linen napkin is nearby.